christinemswanson/CEE-6200-project/README.md

 1: data

 * Contains the historical data on water levels and flows on Lake Ontario and various locations along the St. Lawrence River (Alexandria Bay, Ogdensburg, and Pointe Claire) in the "historic" folder.
-Contains the Plan 2014 simulation model output, which simulates water levels and flows.
+Contains the Plan 2014 simulation model output, which simulates water levels and flows, in the "simulation_output" folder.
+The simulation output is from this respository: https://github/ksemmendinger/Plan-2014-Python.

 2: documentation